When to read this article

 - How to fix a misread vendor name — vendor memory in detail

-- Multi-currency and live ECB rates — the conversion details
+- Multi-currency and official ECB rates — the conversion details

 - Upload via the web — getting documents in